Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 ### Build-flow
 The Versal VCK190 System Example Design full Makefile build-flow builds the whole project in the following order:
 ```
   1.  version_check:   Checks if the Vivado, Petalinux and Vitis tools are setup and if the versions are 2022.2
-  2.  board_repo:    Downloads the board files from the Xilinx GitHub
+  2.  vivado_platform: Building the thin platform xsa (only pre-synth) or using the pre-builds
-  3.  xsa:           Building the thin platform xsa (only pre-synth) or using the pre-builds
+  3.  vitis_platform:  Building the Vitis Platform or using the pre-builds
   4.  linux:           Building linux and sysroot (with Petalinux or Yocto) or using the pre-builds
   5.  dtg:             Building the device-tree when xsa and xpfm is build and using the linux pre-builds
-  6.  xpfm:          Building the Vitis Platform or using the pre-builds
+  6.  bif:             Some necessary Copying of linux image-files to the vitis platform for a correct Vitis packaging
-  7.  bif:           Some necessary Copying of linux image-files to the software platform for a correct Vitis packaging
+  7.  vitis_ip:        Building Ai Engine graph(s) towards libadf.a and compiling hls/rtl kernels to *.xo
-  8.  ip:            Building Ai Engine graph(s) towards libadf.a and compiling hls/rtl kernels to *.xo
+  9.  full_impl:       Linking all kernels and AIE in the thin platform and fully implement it
-  9.  ps_apps:       Building all XRT-based PS applications
+  8.  ps_apps:         Building all XRT-based PS applications
-  10. vitis:         Linking all kernels in the thin platform and packaging all necessary boot/run files
+ 10.  package:         Packaging all necessary boot/run files
 ```
 ### Build-flow Dependencies
 The following diagram explains the build-flow dependencies.